 As the days grow shorter and the air turns crisp, autumn becomes the perfect time to get outside with your child for a special kind of adventure: an I-Spy walk.
 This is something my mom would do with me when I was young and it became a core memory.
 Create a magical autumn I-spy walk with your child (free scavenger hunt downloadable) to enjoy exploration, sensory learning, and give your child a chance to burn off extra energy before the evening winds down.

 I recognize each child is unique, so sometimes giving a focus or plan can help.
-Which is why I’ve created an autumn i-spy ‘BINGO card’ which you can download or print from here.
-It feels a bit like a scavenger hunt and gives a sense of purpose and completion with tracked progress.
-You can generate several at once, each with a shuffled combination of the same items so you have a fresh card for each walk.
+Which is why I’ve created two free downloadable autumn i-spy ‘BINGO cards’ text (older kids) and images (toddlers & younger kids).
+These are designed for populated areas, village greens, and city parks.
+This wouldn’t be as useful for a nature walk in the woods or on a farm.
+The ‘BINGO cards’ gameify the walk to make it feel a bit like a scavenger hunt, good for kids who need a sense of purpose, tracked progress, or completion.
+The prize can be a hot cocoa at home after (or from a cafe which then prolongs that time together with a second experience).
+The two cards are of different designs to accommodate the image-only format.
+You can generate several cards at once, each with a shuffled combination of the same items so you have a fresh card for each walk.
 Here’s how to turn a stroll in the fall landscape into an opportunity for both fun and self-regulation.

 1. What to Look for on Your I-Spy Walk

 An I-Spy walk can take place any time of year, but I remember it happening most in autumn with my mom.
 After all, autumn offers an abundance of sights (insects and leaf colors), sounds (crunching leaves under foot), and textures (bark and leaf veins).
 As you guide your child on a walk, challenge them to spot specific items in the natural world.
-Here’s a list of things to include or you can download my free autumn i-spy ‘BINGO card’:
+Here’s a list of things to include or you can use one of my two free downloadable autumn i-spy ‘BINGO cards’ text (older kids) and images (toddlers & younger kids):

 2. Incorporating All the Senses